Be a Dentist

 More underrepresented minority dentists (African American, Hispanic and American Indian) are necessary to eliminate the barriers to oral care.
 This need is expected to increase as statistics indicate that 58 percent of the population will be comprised of underrepresented groups by the year 2050.

 Meeting the challenge to eliminate barriers to oral care, dental students and professionals are excited about career opportunities in dentistry.
-The new dentistry brochure below highlights the range of dental careers and how diverse dental professionals contribute to providing access to oral care in various communities.
+Visit the American Dental Education Association for more information on careers in dentistry.